-Proper pipe selection for a plant is really difficult task.
-Organized effort of Metallurgist and Process Engineers are required for proper selection.
-There are two approaches on pipe selection which are normally followed.
+Proper pipe selection for a plant is really a difficult task.
+Organized efforts of Metallurgist and Process Engineers are required for proper pipe selection.
+There are two approaches to pipe selection which are normally followed in industries.

-When pipelines and production facilities are being built the emphasis is placed on pipe wall.
-Generally there is a great amount of pipe, and quantities of fittings and valves are small by comparison.
-Minimizing of pipe wall is the major economic factor.
+When pipelines and production facilities are being built the emphasis is placed on the pipe wall thickness.
+Generally, there is a great amount of pipe, and quantities of fittings and valves are small by comparison.
+Minimizing of the pipe wall is the major economic factor.
 The extra cost of custom made fittings is far outweighed by the savings on the pipe.
-Pipe is purchased by weight, so the added cost of high strength material to lower the pipe wall is a reasonable consideration.
+The pipe is purchased by weight, so the added cost of high strength material to lower the pipe wall is a reasonable consideration.
 When high strength material is specified, extra inspection and more stringent interpretation are also necessary.
-The cost of the extra inspection is also a reasonable consideration.
+The cost of extra inspection is also a reasonable consideration.
 Spare parts warehousing is a small consideration.

-When plants are built, the emphasis is on standardized materials.
+When plants are built, the pipe selection emphasis is on standardized materials.
 The design is such that materials made to the specified standard are adequate for the service.
-Certain specific services may require additional inspection, or special requirements, but these are for service, and not economics.
+Certain specific services may require additional inspection or special requirements, but these are for service, and not economics.

 The actual material is normally specified by the process licensor, company, project metallurgist, or is part of the Process Package.
 The selection of pipe is limited by the design condition and specific service as mentioned below: